 The Council has designated its Director of Resources as Monitoring Officer.
 The Monitoring Officer must ensure compliance with established policies, procedures, laws and regulations.
 She must report to the full Council or one of the Council's Committees as appropriate if she considers that any proposal, decision or omission would give rise to unlawfulness or maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered.
-No such reports have arisen during the 2017/18 financial year.
+No such reports have arisen during the 2019/20 financial year.
 Blackpool Council's Monitoring Officer acts as Deputy Monitoring Officer for the Council, supporting the Monitoring Officer in her role.
 There are reciprocal arrangements for investigating standards matters across both these Council's Monitoring Officers.
+The Head of Governance also supports ethical framework arrangements.